STS-60: Mission highlights

-Wake Shield Facility deployment was also canceled on 6 February 1994 during its orbit 53 opportunity at 17:25 UTC, WSF and flight controllers worked on problems with the Pitch and Roll sensors on WSF's Attitude, Direction and Control system.
+Wake Shield Facility deployment was also canceled on February 6, 1994, during its orbit 53 opportunity at 17:25 UTC, WSF and flight controllers worked on problems with the Pitch and Roll sensors on WSF's Attitude, Direction and Control system.
 Astronaut Jan Davis moved the wrist joint on the Remote Manipulator System (RMS) arm (Canadarm) to try to point WSF's Horizon Sensor into the Sun in an attempt to warm up the sensor's electronics package.
-The last deployment opportunity for on 6 December 1994 was a 50-minute window beginning at 19:23 UTC on orbit 54 but WSF was not ready.
+The last deployment opportunity for on February 6, 1994, was a 50-minute window beginning at 19:23 UTC on orbit 54 but WSF was not ready.
 It was left mounted on the Canadarm during the crew sleep period while ground controllers considered their options.
 On its perch at the end of the RMS over night, WSF was able to grow 2 Gallium Arsenide (GaAs) thin films.
-The next deployment opportunity on 7 February 1994 would have been during orbit 67 but payload controllers and flight controllers determined that there would be insufficient time to safely develop contingency procedures in the event that WSF was unable to maintain stable attitude control without the use of its Horizon Sensor.
+The next deployment opportunity on February 7, 1994, would have been during orbit 67 but payload controllers and flight controllers determined that there would be insufficient time to safely develop contingency procedures in the event that WSF was unable to maintain stable attitude control without the use of its Horizon Sensor.
 It was decided that for the remainder of the mission, all WSF operations would take place at the end of the Canadarm and there would be no WSF free-flying operations on the mission.

-On 7 February 1994, work had been progressing in the SPACEHAB-2 module on a number of experiments.
+On February 7, 1994, work had been progressing in the SPACEHAB-2 module on a number of experiments.
 These included the Three-Dimensional Microgravity Accelerometer (3-DMA) experiment, Astroculture experiment (ASC-3), Bioserve Pilot Lab (BPL), Commercial Generic Bioprocessing Apparatus experiment (CGBA), Commercial Protein Crystal Growth experiment (CPCG), Controlled Liquid Phase Sintering-Hab (ECLiPSE-Hab), Immune Response Studies Experiment (IMMUNE-01), Organic Separation experiment (ORSEP), Space Experiment Facility (SEF), Penn State Biomodule (PSB) and the Space Acceleration Measurement System (SAMS) Experiment.
 Sergei Krikalev had been operating the SAMS experiment.

-At 12:38 UTC on 8 February 1994, Good Morning America performed a live bi-directional audio and downlink video hookup between astronauts on board Discovery and 3 cosmonauts on board the Soviet Union Mir Space Station.
+At 12:38 UTC on February 8, 1994, Good Morning America performed a live bi-directional audio and downlink video hookup between astronauts on board Discovery and 3 cosmonauts on board the Russian Mir Space Station.
 Discovery was over the Pacific Ocean and Mir was over the southern United States.
 Afterwards, work progressed with SPACEHAB-2 module and middeck experiments while Wake Shield Facility continued operations at the end of the Canadarm.
 A slight problem developed with the status indicators on the 3-DMA experiment and the crew downlinked video to aid in troubleshooting.
-The astronauts ended Flight Day 6 at 00:10 UTC (9 February 1994).
+The astronauts ended Flight Day 6 at 00:10 UTC (February 9, 1994).